ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 files in a given location on the device, but for our purposes we will treat such a list as a single unit, meaning one attester at one point in time.

-Each attester in general has multiple components (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset"), where the actual state of the attester is a group of such claimsets, for all the key components of the attester that are essential to determining trustworthiness.
+Each attester in general has multiple Target Environments (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset"), where the actual state of the attester is a group of such claimsets, for all the key Target Environments of the attester that are essential to determining trustworthiness.

 "Reference state" is a group of claims about the desired or undesired state of